cornelia-schulz/lost-in-translation/src/pages/2019-01-11-detecting-user-locales-in-javascript-and-react/index.md

 imagetitle: "Jack's Lighthouse"
 ---

+# Detecting user locales in JavaScript and React

 Detecting the location of your website’s users is useful for a variety of reasons.
 You might for instance want to display different content, perhaps in different languages for people from different countries, or display targeted information to visitors from different locations.

 ## What is a user locale?